shotarok/gateway-api-inference-extension/docs/proposals/002-api-proposal/README.md

 // This allows us to union this with a oneOf field in the future should we wish to adjust/extend this behavior. type Criticality string const (
-    // Most important.
+        // Critical defines the highest level of criticality.
 Requests to this band will be shed last.
         Critical Criticality = "Critical"

-    // More important than Sheddable, less important than Critical.
+        // Standard defines the base criticality level and is more important than Sheddable but less
-    // Requests in this band will be shed before critical traffic.
+        // important than Critical.
+Requests in this band will be shed before critical traffic.
+        // Most models are expected to fall within this band.
-    Default  Criticality = "Default"
+        Standard Criticality = "Standard"

-    // Least important.
-Requests to this band will be shed before all other bands.
+        // Sheddable defines the lowest level of criticality.
+Requests to this band will be shed before
+        // all other bands.
         Sheddable Criticality = "Sheddable"
  )

 // TargetModel represents a deployed model or a LoRA adapter.
 The